Tvalc/TLAGD/PRD.md

 - Anyone with a big idea and limited time/resources

 ### Our Vision
 We believe the next generation of products will be built by small, fast teams who can move from idea to MVP in days—not months.
-TLAGD+ is the operating system for that future.
+TLAGD+ is a set of tools designed to prepare you to succeed in that new world—helping you turn ideas into reality, faster and with greater clarity than ever before.

 ---